-Interviews were carried out with all dispatchers on one shift at Burnaby concerning their dispatch practices.
+Interviews were carried out with all dispatchers on one shift concerning their dispatch practices.

-A female research associate interviewed every female member on the force.
+A female research associate interviewed every female officer on the force.
 In addition, each female officer was asked to complete a questionnaire and return it by mail.

-A male research associate interviewed a male matched with each female member.
+A male research associate interviewed a male matched with each female officer.
 In addition, each matched male was asked to complete a questionnaire and return it by mail.